 Twelve-step facilitation therapy

-Twelve-step facilitation therapy is based on the programme devised by Alcoholics Anonymous.
-The difference is that you work through the stages on a one-to-one basis with a counsellor, rather than as a group.
+Twelve-step facilitation therapy is based on the programme devised by AA.
+The difference is you work through the stages on a one-to-one basis with a counsellor, rather than in a group.

 Cognitive behavioural therapy (CBT)

-Cognitive behavioural therapy (CBT) is a talking therapy that emphasises a problem-solving approach to alcohol dependence.
+Cognitive behavioural therapy (CBT) is a talking therapy that uses a problem-solving approach to alcohol dependence.

-CBT’s approach to alcohol dependence is to identify unhelpful and unrealistic thoughts and beliefs that may be contributing towards your alcohol dependence, such as:
+The approach involves identifying unhelpful, unrealistic thoughts and beliefs that may be contributing towards your alcohol dependence, such as: